berteh/BandInMuseScore/INSTALL.md

 __2.__ [Download](https://github.com/berteh/BandInMuseScore/archive/master.zip) BandInMuseScore plugin, and uncompress it anywhere you like, preferably ``MuseScore/Plugins`` directory.

-__3.__ Optionnaly edit the properties at the beginning of file ``BandInMuseScore.qml``to match your preferences: default groove name, tempo, and various files locations.
+__3.__ Optionnaly edit the properties at the beginning of file ``BandInMuseScore3.qml``to match your preferences: default groove name, tempo, and various files locations.

 ## Windows